azsk/ADOScanner-docs/03-Control-Attestation/README.md

 ```

-Attestation can be performed for orgnization, project, build, release, service connection and agent pool using the the below commands:
+Attestation can be performed for orgnization, project, build, release, service connection and agent pool using the below commands:
 > **Note**: Using PolicyProject parameter you can specify the name of the project to read and write attestation details and fetch organization policy for organization.

 For example: